Processing Payments Using Emburse Expense

 • Per IRS “accountable plan” guidelines.

-• This is used ONLY to return funds to a UNM employee who previously paid money to UNM.
+• This payment type is used ONLY to return funds to a UNM employee who previously paid money to UNM.

 • Refund for a ticket to an event, or tuition/fee for a class that was subsequently canceled, etc.